Bridging Quantum Computing and Nuclear Structure: Atomic Nuclei on a Trapped-Ion Quantum Computer: Data Availability Statement

-One can reproduce the results of this work (within uncertainties due to randomness) by the code available at the GitHub repository~\cite{Repository_ThisWork}.
-For classical computations, the data can be reproduced by using the NuclearToolkit.jl package~\cite{NuclearToolkit.jl, Repo_NuclearToolkit.jl} with the interaction files available through KSHELL~\cite{KSHELL1,KSHELL2}.
-We utilized the Qiskit~\cite{Qiskit}, PennyLane~\cite{PennyLane}, and pytket~\cite{tket,pytket-quantinuum} for quantum computations.
+The data presented in this manuscript, including circuits and encoded Hamiltonians, are available from the GitHub repository and the Zenodo archive~\cite{DOI_Zenodo}.
+For classical calculations, the exact diagonalization results can be reproduced by using the NuclearToolkit.jl package~\cite{NuclearToolkit.jl, *Repo_NuclearToolkit.jl} with the interaction files available through KSHELL~\cite{KSHELL1,*KSHELL2}.
+We utilized the Qiskit~\cite{Qiskit}, PennyLane~\cite{PennyLane}, and pytket~\cite{tket,*pytket-quantinuum} for quantum computations.
 Experiments on the Reimei device were carried out using the Quantinuum's Nexus~\cite{qnexus} platform.